vibhuagrawal14/blog/_posts/2021-05-01-first-post.md

 ---
 layout: post
-title:  "Introducing Tale"
+title:  "First Post"
-author: "Chester"
+author: "Vibhu"
 comments: true
 tags: Tale
-excerpt_separator: <!--more-->
 ---

 Tale is a minimal [Jekyll](https://jekyllrb.com/) theme curated for storytellers.
 It is designed and developed by [myself](https://github.com/chesterhow/) for a friend who writes short stories.<!--more-->